kubestash/docs/docs/guides/volume-populator/deployment/index.md

 ## Prepare Workload

-Here, we are going to deploy a Deployment with two PVCs and generate some sample data in it.
+Here, we are going to deploy a `Deployment` with two PVCs and generate some sample data in it.
 Then, we are going to backup of these PVCs using KubeStash.

 **Create PersistentVolumeClaim :**

 At first, let's create two sample PVCs.
-We are going to mount these PVCs in our targeted Deployment.
+We are going to mount these PVCs in our targeted `Deployment`.

 Below is the YAML of the sample PVCs,